camprr/G1000/sources.md

 ## Controls
   ### The 'button' switches are simple 6x6x5mm large switches:
   I bought them from here, but because they were available in Spain, rather than China: https://nl.aliexpress.com/item/4001027531274.html
-  ### The dual-axis encoders have three options (You need 5 per screen):
+  ### The dual-axis encoders have three options (You need 4 per screen):
   - with switches can be made by 3d printing a 'complicated' construction and using single-encoders: https://www.thingiverse.com/thing:4373531
   - or you can just order the $7 Aliexpress ones: https://nl.aliexpress.com/item/33052809089.html  TODO: do these work?
   - or the really expensive Leobodnar verion: http://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=98_75&products_id=196
-  ### For the single-encoders with push-button (volume and HDG) you need the EC11 type at 15mm high and 'D'-shaped: https://nl.aliexpress.com/item/32856068930.html
+  ### For the single-encoders
+    with push-button (volume and HDG) you need the EC11 type at 15mm high and 'D'-shaped: https://nl.aliexpress.com/item/32856068930.html
+    You need 5 per screen.
+(HDG, ALT, Vol 1, Vol 2 and Pan/Tilt)
-  ### For the pan/tilt button you need to either get a really expensive ALPS one (no link, sorry) or 'create' one: https://www.thingiverse.com/thing:4222606
+  ### For the pan/tilt button
+    you need to either get a really expensive ALPS one (no link, sorry) or 'create' one: https://www.thingiverse.com/thing:4222606 It uses a single EC11 and 4 switches.

 # TBM930